The Slater-Irving connection was sealed in Paraffine

 Captain Slaters obituary declared him to have been part owner in steamship companies with Captains Dudreau and Miles [sic] and his family among the largest property owners in the north end.
 Slaters employers were captains Boudrow and Mighell, owners of the California Shipping Company and residents of 1536 and 1533 Oxford Street, respectively.
 The writer of the obituary may have exaggerated Slaters role within the Boudrow & Mighell company, just as Slaters land holdings appear to have been inflated beyond their actual extent.

 Property assessment records indicate that the Slater holdings in 1908 consisted of two houses: 1335 Shattuck Avenue and 1426 Spruce Street.
-Family records confirm that the Slaters suffered a reversal of fortune as a result of the captains death.
-Louise Slater remarried, but her second husband, Edward Phillips, killed himself after two years.
-In 1912 or 13, Louise sold the big house, keeping the smaller one.
+Family records show that the Slaters suffered a reversal of fortune as a result of the captains death.
+Louise Slater remarried in October 1909, but her second husband, Edward A. Phillips, a magazine writer, committed suicide after less than 15 months of marriage.
+In 1912, Louise sold the Shattuck Avenue house, keeping the smaller one.

 Andrew H. Irving, bottom right, with fellow executives of the Paraffine Companies (Oakland Tribune 2 May 1925)

 Plant superintendent of the Paraffine Paint Company, Irving was then living across the street, in the enormous and ornate Lafayette Apartments at 2314 Haste Street.
 (In 1935, the Lafayette would become Barrington Hall, the University Students Cooperative Associations largest residential co-op.)
 By 1915, when Andrews elder brother, Samuel C. Irving, was elected mayor of Berkeley, their widowed mother and sister had also moved into the Lafayette.